BonaneN/beautyVerse/README.md

 ## Future innovations and implementations

-We are constantly evolving.
-Here are the features currently in our pipeline to make BeautyVerse even more powerful:
+Here are the features currently in my mind to make BeautyVerse even more powerful and user-friendly:

 - **User reviews for the system and professionals**: Individually a user will be able to review the system and professionals.
 - **Salon initialization**: Be able to start a salon so as to register artists who work in a certain salon and ease it for user to navigate salon services, artists and products.
 - **Subscriptions to certain services**: Subscription model for monthly users of the beauty services.
 - **Expert Connect**: Real-time video consultation platform to speak directly with professionals before booking.
-- **Beauty Guild**: A community-driven loyalty program where users earn "Glow Points" for reviews, engagement, referrals and purchases to earn discounts on services and products.
+- **Beauty glow score**: A community-driven loyalty program where users earn "Glow Points" for reviews, engagement, referrals and purchases to earn discounts on services and products.
 - **Service price tags**: Display prices for individual services and any other charges.
+- **Integrated payment system**: Full Stripe/PayPal integration for seamless one-click checkouts and service deposits.
+- **Notification system**: Professionals and clients will be notified of their bookings via the app, email and SMS.
+- **AI chatbot**: A chatbot that can answer common questions and provide assistance to users.
+- **Support system**: A support system that allows users to ask questions and get help from professionals or customer service of the BeautyVerse digital platform via calls/whatsapp/email.

 ## Installation & Setup